System Design Space

 Engineering Strengths

-• The template-driven approach speeds up project start and improves repeatability.
+• The template-driven approach speeds up the start and makes generation repeatable rather than a one-off win.

 Build, tests, and quality